PyMVPA/PyMVPA/doc/source/index.rst

 * `MVPA Toolbox`_: Matlab-based toolbox to facilitate multi-voxel pattern analysis of fMRI neuroimaging data.

+* nilearn_: `scikit-learn`_ based Python module for fast and easy statistical learning on NeuroImaging data.

 * NiPy_: Project with growing functionality to analyze brain imaging data.
 NiPy_ is heavily connected to SciPy and lots of functionality developed within